 Akwaboah attributes his philanthropic dedication and his sense of social responsibility to his upbringing.
 “I've grown up with that," he says, noting his parents were devout Catholics who invested their time in charitable causes.
 When asked about his legacy, Akwaboah notes - "For me, the legacy I leave is not only about my team’s commercial successes, as much as it is about how I am able to give back,” he says, noting that Morgan Stanley is the perfect place for him to do that.
 “The firm’s core value of giving back resonates with me, and I like that leaders at the firm are encouraged to do that in so many ways—not just financially, but through hands-on activities and mentoring as well.”

-Akwaboah has also championed diversity and inclusion efforts, especially through Morgan Stanley’s employee networks.
+Akwaboah is also a passionate champion of diversity and inclusion efforts, especially through Morgan Stanley’s employee networks.
 During his time in the London office, he sponsored Morgan Stanley's African & Caribbean Business Alliance network.
 Recently, he became Co-Chair of the Morgan Stanley Black Employee Networking Group in New York.

 He sees its mission as four-fold: “Supporting talent recruitment, advancement and retention; strengthening allyship with other groups; exploring diversity and inclusion opportunities with clients and business practices; and promoting community outreach.”